darchr/gem5-skylake-config/results/docs/Control_benchmarks_analysis.md

 For 1 million Iteration the average difference between gem5 and the pcm is very high, but as we increase the number of iterations the gem5 misprediction rate comes down closer to pcm value, and increasing it further even gives better performance than pcm.

-The gem5 model of skylake uses LTAGE branchpredictor, the LTAGE predictor has (write the features of LTAGE predictor)., the warmup period of this predictor might be the reason for high misprediction for lesser iterations.
+The gem5 model of skylake uses LTAGE branchpredictor, the LTAGE predictor has (To do : write the features of LTAGE predictor)., the warmup period of this predictor might be the reason for high misprediction for lesser iterations.

 Even for extremely difficult to predict benchmark *CCh_st* : The average difference between the two reduces significantly.